 - Beast Wars has several:

 - Tarantulas first and foremost.
-His origins, goals, and even whether or not he's sane are all open for interpretation and he doesn't reveal any of his goals until his final appearance.
+His origins and sanity are open for interpretation and he doesn't reveal any of his goals until his final appearance.
 A good example of this would be an instance in which he returns to the other Predacons after what's implied to be a decent period of lurking in the shadows on his own, and in the same breath, both defects from Megatron's crew and offers his assistance in dealing with an alien structure that's central to the episode's plot.
 When the incongruity of this is brought up by Megatron, Tarantulas's explanation is simply: "I have my reasons!"
 Turns out he was acting as a mole for the Tripredacus Council with the goal of negating the existence of both the Predacons and the Maximals by destroying The Ark, as he and the Tripredacus Council aren't descended from Autobot or Decepticon.
 His reference to The Vok as "meddling" implies that their actions were a hinderance to this goal.

 - Ravage, Blackarachnia, and even Quickstrike dabble in this, to boot.

 - The Vok.
 Their powers are vast and ambiguous, they introduce themselves to Optimus in the guise of Unicron, they cause incredible damage to both sides in the conflict over the course of their involvement, but what they actually are and what they're there for is never made clear.
 To make matters worse, it's revealed they're Ancient Astronauts, and are implied to be responsible for Stonehenge and other monolithic structures.
 They at least partially cross over into Blue and Orange Morality, as well.
 Every Vok-centric episode is also easily picked out by its title, each one going by the template "Other V----".